.

 hibiscus icon Final Blurb

-Due to its range and small size, the EF 24-85 3.5-4.5 USM is a nice lightweight travel lens for EOS film or full frame DSLRs such as the 5D MK II or 6D.
-Mine endured tours of duty as a travel lens on an EOS A2E, Elan 7E, 10D, Rebel XTi, 5D and 40D.
+Due to its range and small size, the EF 24-85 3.5-4.5 USM is a nice lightweight travel lens for EOS film or full-frame DSLRs such as the 5D MK II or 6D.
+My lens endured tours of duty as a travel lens on an EOS A2E, Elan 7E, 10D, Rebel XTi, 5D, 40D and 60D.
 I've got many sharp 11x14 prints on my wall from this petite optic.
-If you don't need to go wide, it's a good optic for APS-C cameras, i.e., 1.6x crop factor, like the 60D or Rebel.
+If you don't need to go wide, it's a decent optic for APS-C cameras, like the 60D or Rebel.

 Today, the main reason to buy the EF 24-85 3.5-4.5 USM is cost.
-"New old stock" is rare but this lens is common on the used market, selling for $125 to $225 depending on condition.
-Not a bad deal considering this lens cost over $500 in the 1990s.
-I think of it as a poor man's EF 24-105 4L IS USM in a lighter and more travel friendly form.
+This lens is common on the used market, selling for $50 to $200 depending on condition.
+Not a bad deal considering this lens cost well over $500 in the 1990s!

 Sample images taken with the EF 24-85 3.5-4.5 USM (click to enlarge):